Not infrequently, when someone takes a look at my barefoot shoes, they will say:

 - “I have high arches!”

-They usually like to add to their proclamation some form of external validation, like, “I’ve seen one of the best podiatrists in the world and he agrees that I need orthotics.”
+They usually add to their proclamation some form of external validation, like, “I’ve seen one of the best podiatrists in the world and he agrees that I need orthotics.”

 Contrary to what many people believe, high arches and flat feet are not necessarily a problem.